ntjennings1/api/README.md

 ## Uses

-To use this API, enter the directory of the cloned repositry:
+To use this API, enter the directory of the cloned repository:
 ```
 cd $API_HOME
 ```